-At His Return, all true followers of Christ who have died will be resurrected to a glorious new life, ruling the entire earth with Him.
-Also read a parallel account in I Thessalonians 4:13-18.
-These verses describe the saints rising to meet Christ in the air so that they will actually return with Him to the earth.
-The saints will be composed of spirit, as very members of the world-ruling Family of God.
+At His Return, true followers of Christ who have died will be resurrected to a glorious new life, ruling the entire earth with Him.
+Also read an account in I Thessalonians 4:13-18.
+These verses describe many saints rising to meet Christ in the air and who then spend eternity with Him.
+The saints will eventually be composed of spirit, as very members of the world-ruling Family of God.
 Other verses make this even plainer.

 Everyone who has ever lived will be resurrected—but not all at the same time.
 This phase of God’s plan will start with the saints’ resurrection to immortality and eternal life at Christ’s Return.
 However, another resurrection occurs later, which includes all those who have ever lived throughout all ages.
 Notice: “Verily, verily, I say unto you, The hour is coming, and now is, when the dead shall hear the voice of the Son of God: and they that hear shall live…Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear His voice, And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation [Greek: judgment, not condemnation or damnation]” (John 5:25, 28-29).

 Did you notice that Christ said “all” in the graves shall come forth?
 All means all!
 If, as we have seen, judgment is now on the house of God (the Church), then this describes a different time when the process and time of judgment occurs for all people.
 And, just as the judgment of the Church could certainly not be referring to God condemning it, so it is with the time of judgment for the whole world.